 Enhance Your Flask Web Project With a Database

-by Philipp Acsany Dec 18, 2023 databases flask intermediate web-dev
+by Philipp Acsany intermediate databases flask web-dev

 Adding a database to your Flask project comes with many advantages.
 By connecting a database, you’ll be able to store user information, monitor user interactions, and maintain dynamic site content.